somninox/IT410Projects/README.md

 # IT410
-IT410 assignments for Winter 2016
+All of my IT410 assignments for Winter 2016